SupSyDeMarciou/SupSyGameEngine/README.md

     - `.gs` -> Geometry shader source code
     - `.cs` -> Compute shader source code
     - `.glsl` -> Library source code

+    The default path is `shaders`.
+- `mesh`: You can load meshes from a file.
+The only currently supported extension is `.obj`, and not fully yet.

+    The default path is `meshes`.
+- `font`: You can import fonts from `.ttf` files to use when rendering text.

+    The default path is `fonts`.
+- `image2D`: Technicaly a **SL** feature, you can import and export images.

 ----